technomancy/cooper/README.md

 <img src="http://p.hagelb.org/cooper.jpg" />

+A primitive HyperCard clone, sort of.

 ## Modes

+Right-click to change modes.

 * explore (white border)
 * buttons (blue border)
 * drawing (red border)
 * cards (green border)

+Buttons are invisible unless you're in "buttons" mode.
+Double-click a button to give it a target card name for when it's clicked in explore mode.

+Drawing is only straight lines for now.

+Click while in "cards" mode to add a new card.

 ## License